ricosjp/monolish/doc/monolish_docker.md

 ## OSS+NVIDIA

+If there is not a GPU, `--gpus all` will fail

 ```
 docker run -it --rm --gpus all ghcr.io/ricosjp/monolish/oss_nvidia
 ```

 ## MKL+NVIDIA

+If there is not a GPU, `--gpus all` will fail

 ```
 docker run -it --rm --gpus all ghcr.io/ricosjp/monolish/mkl_nvidia